ONE ACT FESTIVAL

 Please limit your performance to no longer than 15 minutes.
 If a scene(s) from your fall show is appropriate, feel free to use that.
 Please, make sure that your one-act fits this time limit to allow time for set-up and take-down.

-Our black box theater will be set up in a thrust configuration.
+Our black box theatre will be set up in a thrust configuration.
 We encourage you to use this space to its fullest potential as you direct.
 A ground plan is included which shows dimensions and entrances/exits.
 We’ve also include a short chapter on directing for the thrust stage.

 The back “wall” of the stage will consist of black curtains to keep it as flexible as possible for all the pieces.
 Typically, a black box space lends itself to a more suggestive use of space (i.e., not a realistic set).
 Think outside the box and be creative when creating your ground plan and staging your piece.